islet-project/assets/readme.rst

 Development discussion takes place on the same channel as for TF-A, i.e. the ``#trusted-firmware-a`` channel on the Freenode IRC network.
 This is not an official support channel.
-If you have an issue to raise, please use the issues tracker <TODO: insert link>.
+If you have an issue to raise, please use the `issues tracker`_.

 --------------